 mod installing and sorting

-Before downloading any mods, you'll need a program to properly handle them.
+Before downloading any mods, you'll need a "mod manager" program to properly handle them.

 There are many programs for this.
 Mod Organizer 2, Wyre Mash, Nexus Mod Manager, Oblivion Mod Manager, Vortex, Kortex, and others.